AkoPMas/Website1/README.md

 # Website1
-Above are the wireframe, images, css and html files used in order to make th website
+Above are the wireframe, images, css and html files used in order to make the website